Top 10 Reasons Philly Loves

 10. Everyone LOVES them.

-If the huge turnouts week after week for the Visit Philly Beer Garden Series are any indication, people can’t get enough of hanging out outside and drinking a few beers come summertime.
+People can’t get enough of hanging out outside and drinking a few beers come summertime.
 And we definitely do not blame them.
 It’s an American pastime.
 (Photo by M. Fischetti for Visit Philadelphia)